sourcefrog/cargo-mutants/DESIGN.md

 Actually running subprocesses is delegated to `process.rs`, so that we can later potentially run different build tools to Cargo.

-`build_dir.rs` -- Manage temporary build directories, including copying the source tree.
+`build_dir.rs` -- Manage temporary build directories.

 `console.rs` -- colored output to the console including drawing progress bars.
 The interface to the `console` and `indicatif` crates is localized here.

+`copy_tree.rs` -- Copy a source file tree into a build dir, with gitignore and other exclusions.

 `interrupt.rs` -- Handle Ctrl-C signals by setting a global atomic flag, which is checked during long-running operations.